simonmcallister0210/cognito-srp-helper/README.md

 **Returns**:

-_string_ - A hash string of the secret.
+_string_ - A hash of the secret.
 This is passed to the SECRET_HASH field

 ---